 Why Should You Provide Your Chickens with Enough Space to Roost?

-Many chicken owners are faced with questions about having roosts (perches) in their chicken coops.
-Questions such as where they should be, how many are needed and their necessity, pop up from time to time.
-Well, you need a roost to provide your birds with the basic requirement of their living space.
+Many chicken owners have questions about having roosts (perches) in their chicken coops.
+Questions such as where they should be, how many are needed, and their necessity pop up occasionally.

-Naturally, chickens learn to perch and this behavior must be passed down to every generation right from their wild ancestors (wild birds) which most probably spend much of their time on trees.
+Naturally, chickens learn to perch, and this behavior must be passed down to every generation right from their wild ancestors (wild birds) who most probably spend much of their time on trees.

 As you know, the main reason for placing this structure in your chicken coop is to provide your flock of birds with an ideal spot to roost.